EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Debt burden ratio (DBR)

-The CBUAE caps total monthly debt repayments at 50% of gross income for expats and 60% for UAE nationals (CBUAE Circular 31/2013).
+The CBUAE caps total monthly debt repayments at 50% of gross income for expats and UAE nationals alike (CBUAE Circular 31/2013).
 This includes the proposed mortgage, car loans, personal loans, and 5% of every credit card limit you hold.
 If you are close to the limit, banks may offer a smaller loan at a higher rate, or decline the application.
 Close unused credit cards and reduce card limits before applying.
 I've told this to hundreds of applicants over the years, and it remains the single easiest fix for DBR problems.

 How to get a lower rate than what's advertised